-- the posted, at the main public library, and in the branch libraries in a locations that is are freely accessible to members of the public.
+- (c) The agenda shall specify the time and location of the regular meeting, and shall be posted, at the main public library, and in the branch libraries in a locations that is are freely accessible to members of the public.
 The requirement that a policy body posts copies of its agendas at the branch libraries is satisfied if the branch library has a computer upon which members of the public can access the City's website to search for agendas of meetings of City policy bodies.
-The agenda shall also be posted outside the meeting room as soon as practicable but no later than the start of the meeting. - (d) No action or discussion shall be undertaken on any item not appearing on the posted agenda, except that members of a policy body may respond to statements made or questions posed by persons exercising their public testimony rights, to the extent of asking a question for clarification, providing a reference to staff or other resources for factual information, or requesting staff to report back to the body at a subsequent meeting concerning the matter raised by such testimony. - (e) Notwithstanding subdivision (d), the policy body may take action on items of business not appearing on the posted agenda under any of the following conditions: - (1) Upon a determination by a majority vote of the body that an accident, natural disaster, or work force disruption poses a threat to public health and safety.
+The agenda shall also be posted outside the meeting room as soon as practicable but no later than the start of the meeting.
+17 - (d) No action or discussion shall be undertaken on any item not appearing on the posted agenda, except that members of a policy body may respond to statements made or questions posed by persons exercising their public testimony rights, to the extent of asking a question for clarification, providing a reference to staff or other resources for factual information, or requesting staff to report back to the body at a subsequent meeting concerning the matter raised by such testimony. - (e) Notwithstanding subdivision (d), the policy body may take action on items of business not appearing on the posted agenda under any of the following conditions: - (1) Upon a determination by a majority vote of the body that an accident, natural disaster or work force disruption poses a threat to public health and safety.